ferrywlto/cs-ticketing/README.md

     - Has an email as identifier.
     - Has a name
     - Has an avatar
+    - Player has an additional field: player number
 - Each ticket contains:
     - Creator - Player
     - Status - from ["Open", "In Resolution", "Resolved"], the initial status is open.
 When ever an agent replies the ticket status will change to in resolution if it is in open status.
 When an agent click resolve, and the ticket is in resolution status, it will change to resolved.